 Bill Neff, creator and voice of Keep ‘Em Flickering!

-Heather Miller – Vice President
+Heather Miller –President

-Owner of Dot2Dot Design.
+Product design for the software development company.
 When not designing, she loves to dabble in landscape painting and teaches skiing at Bridger Bowl.
 She has been watching BFS films since they were playing in the old Rialto theater and is thrilled to be a part of BFS now, sharing her love of the movies with the community, young and old.

 Barbara Prescott — Secretary